geortick/adguard-runner/README.md

 1. Press Alt+Space (or your configured KRunner shortcut)
 2. Type "adguard" to see available actions
 3. Select one of the following:
-   - AdGuard Start - Start AdGuard Home
+   - AdGuard Start - Start AdGuard for Linux
-   - AdGuard Stop - Stop AdGuard Home
+   - AdGuard Stop - Stop AdGuard for Linux
    - AdGuard Status - Check current status

 ## Features